spreka/microscopy-tree/README.md

 # Data structure

 The data is currently stored in [`json.js`](https://github.com/spreka/microscopy-tree/blob/main/json.js), a simple text file in json format.
-Methods are currently also stored in the tree, however, as this would quickly become redundant, they will be stored in a separate data file later.
+Methods are stored in a separate data file [`seg_methods.js`](https://github.com/spreka/microscopy-tree/blob/main/seg_methods.js).

 # Deployment

-TODO:
-- publish on github pages once ready (the repo must be public)
+The tree is deployed on [Github pages](https://spreka.github.io/microscopy-tree/).

+# Contribution

+Methods and datasets are welcome to be added to the tree.
+For more information, please [contact us](unbias.biomag@gmail.com).

+# Citation

+Please cite our [bioRxiv paper]() if you use the tree (coming soon).